-One of these features is the NordVPN kill switch, which is extremely important to have.
+One of these features is the NordVPN kill switch in South Korea, which is extremely important to have.
 A kill switch protects your IP or DNS from leaking to the internet in case your VPN connection drops temporarily.

 A leaked IP can defeat the whole purpose of using a VPN in the first place, leaving you exposed to trackers and malicious actors on the web.

 NordVPN offers kill switch for both smartphone and desktop apps and it is recommended to keep it enabled at all times.
 How?
 See the instructions for each NordVPN app below.

 To learn about all the cool features Nord has to offer, check out our NordVPN in-depth review in South Korea.
 Even you can get NordVPN’s 30 day trial in South Korea to test its kill swtich feature too.